Integrating Into CI

 With Emerge's CI integration, you can configure automated comparisons (PR Comments / Status Checks) to show in your VCS, making it easy for everyone in your organization to be aware of your performance metrics.

-For CI builds to work, we require additional metadata to be included with the upload that describes where the build was generated.
-Following a standard Git Flow setup, this would typically be:
+For CI comparisons to work, we require additional metadata to be included with the upload that describes where the build was generated.
+Following a standard Git Flow setup, this would be:

 • Base build: a build from the main or master branch